SESAM-Polimi/GeoP_LikeMindedness_EU-gas/README.md

-# Geopolitical Like-mindedness
+# Assess Like-Mindedness among 2 countries/regions

-# Application to EU potential gas suppliers
+### Application to EU potential gas suppliers.

 This repository allows to reproduce the calculations underlying the findings of the paper "Geopolitical indicator to measure “like-mindedness” in energy partners choice and diversification to substitute Russian gas".